- Net worth

 - Convicted of

-- Assaulting officers with deadly or dangerous weapon; civil disorder; restricted building or grounds (Jan.
-6 Capitol breach)—charges pending at pardon
+- Assaulting officers with deadly or dangerous weapon; civil disorder, restricted building or grounds (Jan.
+6); after pardon, felony first-degree damage to property for destroying permitted 'Prosecute ICE' ice sculpture at Minnesota Capitol (Feb.
+2026)

 - Original sentence